 Due to the structure described above, cXML.org is not open to membership requests.
 We remain interested in all proposals for enhancements to the standard.

-cXML is based on the industry-standard XML DTD mechanism and will continue to use this mechanism until parsers implementing the W3C XML Schema proposal are stable and common.
+cXML is based on the industry-standard XML DTD mechanism and will continue to use this mechanism for the foreseeable future.

-Transaction integrity and datatype validation are enforced at the application level and are well documented in the cXML User's Guide.
-Schema languages providing datatype validation in the parsers are just now becoming standardised.
-And, there is (as yet) no common framework for B2B transaction integrity.
-In fact, the mechanisms built into the cXML protocol are complete and easy to implement by any company.
+Transaction integrity and datatype validation are enforced at the application level and are well documented in the cXML Reference Guide (PDF).
+The mechanisms built into the cXML protocol are complete and easy to implement by any company.
 That's one reason cXML is the leading B2B protocol.

 UDDI and cXML are separate efforts intended to cover different parts of the eCommerce landscape.
 Once two parties have discovered each other using UDDI, they may send cXML business documents to one another.
 In other words, cXML is a model that may be registered under UDDI and then used within binding templates and business service descriptions.